 State-of-the-art behavioral health campus coming in 2026

-UCLA Health is transforming a former community medical center into a world-class neuropsychiatric hospital in the mid-Wilshire neighborhood about 6 miles east of the university’s Los Angeles campus in Westwood.
+UCLA Health is transforming a former community medical center into a world-class neuropsychiatric hospital in the Mid-Wilshire neighborhood about six miles east of the university’s Los Angeles campus in Westwood.
 It will include comprehensive behavioral health care services for adult, geriatric, pediatric, and adolescent patients, as well as a dedicated area for crisis stabilization services.

-The new hospital will replace and expand the Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA.
+The new UCLA Health hospital will relocated and expand the Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA.

 Enhancements to an adjacent medical office building and parking structure will create a modern, integrated behavioral health campus with a full range of inpatient and outpatient services.

 - UCLA Health is one of the few remaining providers of inpatient behavioral health care in Los Angeles County.

 - Demand for inpatient psychiatric beds has long exceeded capacity, and the need is urgent.
 The region has far fewer inpatient psychiatric beds per capita than the recommended public health standard.

 - The current Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA, on the University’s campus in Westwood, routinely operates at capacity.